Mephris/Horror-AI/notes/GDD/Hunter AI Structure Plan.md

 				Peek(Door) > Interact(Locker) > Vantage(Table)'
 	- **Input:** Optional goals from director, local stimuli (noise/events)
 	- **Output:** A queue of `HunterJobs` (e.g., `[Peek Door]`, `[Check Table]`, `[Wait]`).

-3. The Body (behavior tree)
+3. **The Body (behavior tree)**
 	- Reactive decision making, executing smallest decisions for the current job since its good at doing that... lets not make behavior tree do the thinking.
 It handles the moment-to-moment logic: "Am I at the destination?
 Did I see the player?
 Is the path blocked?"
-	- **Crucial Change:** It no longer decides _where_ to go.
+	- **Big Fucking Change:** It no longer decides _where_ to go.
 It just asks the Brain: "What is my next task?" and does it.
 	- **Input:** The current `HunterJob`.
     - **Output:** `Move()`, `PlayAnimation()`, or `Interrupt()` (Current active nodes basically).

 4. The Motor
 	- The stupid one of the 4, he just cares about navigating on navmesh.
 	- The Muscles and Eyes (Navmesh agent and `HunterHeadController`)
+	- Anything else I might wanna add that will be stupid but required in order to do some jobs.

+Main reason for doing this will be just letting all components do their separate jobs and not collide with each other.

+If Behavior Tree stops to all actions all the damn time as it was because of the `re-evaluate` it wont do anything properly.